cafferychen777/ggpicrust2/README.md

 # ggpicrust2 vignettes

+🌟 **If you find `ggpicrust2` helpful, please consider giving us a star on GitHub!** Your support greatly motivates us to improve and maintain this project. 🌟

 *ggpicrust2* is a comprehensive package designed to provide a seamless and intuitive solution for analyzing and interpreting the results of PICRUSt2 functional prediction.
 It offers a wide range of features,